 Instructions

-• Preheat oven to 350โ„‰.
-Grease and flour a 9 x 5-inch bread pan (or grease pan and line with parchment paper, leaving an overhang for easy removal).
+• Preheat oven to 350°F. Grease and flour a 9 x 5-inch bread pan (or grease pan and line with parchment paper, leaving an overhang for easy removal).
 Melt butter in microwave and let cool to room temperature.
 Peel and grate apples with the large holes, measuring loosely two cups without packing.

 • Mix wet ingredients with a wooden spoon until combined.
-Don't use hand or stand mixersโ€”they beat in too much air.
+Don‘t use hand or stand mixers—they beat in too much air.

 • Add dry ingredients (except flour and brown sugar) and mix, then incorporate flour until you have a smooth batter.
 Avoid over-mixing as it can result in a dense loaf of bread.

 • Transfer batter to the prepared pan, smooth the top, and sprinkle with brown sugar.
-Bake for 55โ€“70 minutes or until a toothpick comes out clean or with moist crumbs when inserted into the center.
+Bake for 55–70 minutes or until a toothpick comes out clean or with moist crumbs when inserted into the center.

-• Cool in the pan for 15 minutes, then remove and allow to finish cooling at least an hour on a cooling rack before slicing (it crumbles if cut when too hotโ€”see note 3).
+• Cool in the pan for 15 minutes, then remove and allow to finish cooling at least an hour on a cooling rack before slicing (it crumbles if cut when too hot—see note 3).
 Enjoy!

 Recipe Notes

-Note 1: Be sure to use the correct size of pan so the recipe works properly.
-Hereโ€™s the loaf pan I use and love.
-An 8 x 4-inch pan is too small!
-If you do use this pan, only add 75% of the batter (use leftovers for some muffins) and use a shorter bake time.
-Donโ€™t forget to generously grease the bread pan with nonstick spray (or rub on shortening) and lightly dust with flour.
+Note 1: Be sure to use a 1-pound pan so the recipe works properly.
+Here’s the loaf pan I use and love.
+If you use an 8×4-inch pan, only add 75% of the batter (use leftovers for some muffins) and use a shorter bake time.
+Generously grease the bread pan with cooking spray (or rub on shortening) and lightly dust with flour.
 Alternatively, line it with parchment paper, leaving an overhang for easy removal.

 Nutrition